What is the ultimate Canon portrait lens?

 The 200mm focal length requires some working distance for portraits (especially on an APS-C/1.6x body), but the look that this lens delivers at f/2 is very impressive.
-Also impressive is this lens' AF performance, image quality, build quality and image stabilization.
-Perhaps equalizing all of this impressiveness is the size, weight and price of this lens.
-This lens will work double duty as an excellent indoor action lens.
+Also impressive is this lens' AF performance, image quality, build quality, and image stabilization.
+Grounding all of this impressiveness is the size, weight, and price of this lens.
+This lens will work double duty as an excellent indoor action sports lens.

-Impressive Image Quality, Great Build Quality, Fast AF, Image Stabilization, Compact & Light, Great Value
+Impressive Image Quality, Great Build Quality, Fast AF, Excellent Image Stabilization, Compact & Light, Great Value

 Excellent Value, Very Good Image Quality, Pro-Grade Build Quality, Fast AF

-The 70-200 f/4 has an entry level price, but its performance is completely pro grade.
+The 70-200 f/4 has an entry-level price, but its performance is entirely pro-grade.
 It has a solid range of portrait focal lengths with image quality that will please.
 For its quality level, this is a rather compact/light, fixed-size telephoto zoom lens with great multi-purpose utility.

 The Canon 85 f/1.8 is a nicely-priced, wide aperture compact prime lens with very good image quality and fast autofocus.

-Visit the Canon Lenses page for more recommendations.
+Visit the Best Canon Lenses page for more recommendations.

 The best portrait lens needs the Best Portrait Camera behind it.
 Check out our recommendations to complete your kit.